nghiant3223/nghiant3223.github.io/_posts/2025-03-11-go-scheduler.md

 ![runtime_trace_preempt.png](/assets/2025-03-11-go-scheduler/runtime_trace_preempt.png)

 By zooming out (pressing 'S') and scrolling slightly to the right, you can observe that G10 is later replaced by another goroutine, G9, which is the next instance running the `fibonacci` function.
-This goroutine is also created and executed on Proc 0.
-Please pay attention to the `runtime.asyncPreempt:47` in the visualization, I will explain this in a moment.
+This goroutine is also executed on Proc 0.
+Pay attention to the `runtime.asyncPreempt:47` in the visualization, I will explain this in a moment.

 So, from this demonstration, it can be concluded that the Go scheduler is capable of preempting goroutines that are CPU-bound.
 But how is it possible because if a goroutines continuously taking up the CPU, how can the scheduler preempt it?